Kayamii/Ansible-Kubernetes/README.md

 ## Installation Steps

 ### Library Fixes
-(if u face one of these errors follow this , else skip to the next part) (If you face one of these errors, follow these steps; otherwise, skip to the next part)
+(If you face one of these errors, follow these steps; otherwise, skip to the next part)

 ```bash